Overview Of Mood and Anxiety Mental Disorders And Their Symptoms

 Difficulty concentrating

-Suicidal thoughts or ideation (Note: This requires emergency treatment.)
+Suicidal thoughts or ideation (Note: This requires emergency treatment)

-Bipolar Disorder
+Bipolar disorder

-Unusually upbeat mood and excessive energy levels
+Unusually upbeat mood and excessive energy levels.

-Decreased need or ability to sleep
+Decreased need or ability to sleep.

-Poor judgment, racing thoughts, and easy distraction
+Poor judgment, racing thoughts, and easy distraction.

-Depressive Episodes
+Depressive episodes

 See symptoms of “major depressive disorder.”

-Feelings of sadness, emptiness, hopelessness, or irritability
+Sadness, emptiness, hopelessness, or irritability.

-Noticeable loss of interest in nearly all activities
+Noticeable loss of interest in nearly all activities.

-Slowed or restless behavior
+Slowed or restless behavior.

-Sleeping too much or not enough
+Sleeping too much or not enough.

-Seasonal Affective Disorder (SAD)
+Seasonal affective disorder (SAD)

-Seasonal affective disorder is a type of depression categorized by mood shifts beginning and ending with the change of the seasons.
+Seasonal affective disorder is a type of depression typically categorized by mood shifts beginning and ending with the change of the seasons.

-Winter-Pattern SAD: oversleeping, overeating (particularly carbohydrates), weight gain, social withdrawal
+Winter-pattern SAD: Oversleeping, overeating (particularly carbohydrates), weight gain, social withdrawal.

-Summer-Pattern SAD: insomnia, poor appetite and weight loss, restlessness, agitation, anxiety, and violent behavior
+Summer-pattern SAD: Insomnia, poor appetite and weight loss, restlessness, agitation, anxiety, and violent behavior.

-Postpartum Depression Disorder (PPD)
+Postpartum depression disorder (PPD)

 Overwhelming sadness